mrevanishere/2022-New-Grad-Software/README.md

 * New postings added to top
 * Postings separated into `Postings I applied to` and `Postings I didn't apply to`

+### Tips for finding postings
+* LinkedIn is always first
+* Some companies post on Indeed/Canvas only
+* Small companies that pay well may have postings on Angel

 # Postings I applied to